Cqoicebordel/orrery/README.md

 Attention !
 It doesn't respect size or distance, it only take into account angles from the Sun, and from the parent planet for the moons.

 ### Usage
 First, you have to run the script in the data folder.
 It will download and format data from the NASA to our use.
 It will take a loooonnng time, and around 190MB of disk space.
-Or use the data already there.
+Or use the data already there (this data only go to 2035 though).
 Then, you can open the index.html, or if you have a PHP enabled web server, index.php.
 That's all !
 Note, it's not that visible, but there is a little 3D effect, particularly on the moons of Uranus, to display more accurately the positions of the moons (before or behind the planet from the POV of the observer.